No. 18 Charleston wins 20 straight, beats Northeastern 87-61 - WHIZ News

 Charleston opened an early 10-point lead before Northeastern cut it to 21-18 on Doherty’s layup with about eight minutes left in in the first half.
-It was 24-21 when the Cougars ran off the next 12 points – getting three baskets inside by Robinson before back-to-back 3-pointers from Burnham and Raekwon Horton.
+It was 24-22 when the Cougars ran off the next 13 points – getting three baskets inside by Robinson before back-to-back 3-pointers from fellow reserves Burnham and Raekwon Horton.

 POLL IMPLICATIONS